 How to check the storage on your iPhone or iPad

-For starters, let’s identify the root of the problem.
+For starters, let’s identify the root of the problem, checking your iPhone storage.
 What is taking up most space on your device?
 How much iPhone storage do you have left?

 Here’s how to see the amount of storage available on your iPhone: go to Settings -> General -> iPhone storage.